Support for Magic Window on Mac

 White screen after launch

-This issue has only been reported on the Retina 5K iMac.
-After installing El Capitan you may experience a white screen on your desktop instead of Magic Window.
+This issue has only been reported on a variety of Mac computers.
+After installing El Capitan or performing an OS update you may experience a white screen on your desktop instead of Magic Window.
 To resolve this simply quit and restart Magic Window.
 To the best of our knowledge at this time this is something that only happens on startup after upgrade.
 We are working diligently to understand the cause of this issue.
 Thanks for your patience.
-If you experience the problem and it does not resolve through restart please contact us at firstname.lastname@example.org.
+If you experience the problem and it does not resolve through restart please contact us at email@example.com.

 pixelated or stretched wallpaper

-This issue affects users of standard Magic Window on displays larger than 1920x1200, specifically the standard 27" iMac.
+Magic Window 2.0 which is available now resolves this issue.
+This issue affects users of standard Magic Window version 1.7 and older on displays larger than 1920x1200, specifically the standard 27" iMac.
 For reasons unknown the wallpaper may become stretched or pixelated.
-We have a fix for this issue and if you contact us we can provide it directly to you.
-It will be released through the App Store shortly.
-For the fix just send us e-mail at email@example.com.
+To resolve the issue simply update to Magic Window 2.0 from the Mac App Store (free).

 You may notice that Magic Window 4K now takes longer to open.
 We apologize, this is due to a change in OS X that was recently announced.
 We have historically used a feature of OS X called Resource Rules to exclude the scene files from validation.
 Because the scenes are large validating them takes a long time, and because they aren't code there aren't many advantages to validating them.
 However Apple has recently begun requiring that all files be validated regardless of type or purpose.
 So when you open the app now it will take a moment for OS X to perform this validation before the app launches.
 There's nothing we can do to prevent this, and unfortunately the user experience around it isn't great (you don't see the icon in the dock until validation is done).
 We hope Apple will improve this experience in the future.